mosharaf/eecs489/Assignments/Assignment-1/README.md

 Your assigned repository must contain:

 * The source code for `iPerfer`: all source files for `iPerfer` should be in a folder called `iPerfer`; the folder should include a `Makefile` to compile the sources.
 The autograder expects an `iPerfer` executable to be present after running `make` in this directory.
+The autograder will run `make clean` then `make` (must support both), if either do not work the submission will fail.
 * Your measurement results and answers to the questions from Part 3: all results and a text file called `answers.txt` should be in a folder called `measurements`.
 * Your custom network topology code and its visualization (`<uniqname>_topology.py` and `<uniqname>_topology.png`).